Opel supervisory board approves turnaround plan

-FRANKFURT/CHICAGO (Reuters) - Opel, the ailing European arm of General Motors Co (GM.N), took a key step toward returning the brand to long-term profitability after its supervisory board voted in favor of a midterm business plan that included “massive” investments in its model range.
+FRANKFURT (Reuters) - Opel, the ailing European arm of General Motors (GM.N), took a key step towards returning the brand to long-term profitability, after its supervisory board voted in favor of a midterm business plan that included “massive” investments in its model range.

 “The plan approved today paves the way for a strong future for Opel.
 GM stands behind Opel and supports management and labor,” said GM Vice Chairman Stephen Girsky in a statement on Thursday.

-Girsky chairs Opel’s board, which is split evenly between representatives from GM and elected delegates from the 40,000-plus workers at Opel and its UK sister brand, Vauxhall.
+Girksy chairs Opel’s board, which is split up evenly between representatives from GM and elected delegates from the 40,000 odd workers at Opel and its UK sister brand Vauxhall.

 The business plan for the four years through the end of 2016 entails “massive” investments in the product range, a redesigned brand strategy, an increase in exports, cuts in material, engineering and development costs as well as added savings from its alliance with France’s Peugeot Citroen (PEUP.PA).